What It Does

 exec "$BINARY" "$@"

-Recordy captures the screen through ScreenCaptureKit, which macOS gates behind the system Screen Recording permission.
-The first time you try to record, macOS will prompt you to grant Recordy access under System Settings, Privacy and Security, Screen Recording.
-Until that permission is granted, the system does not hand any screen content to the app, so granting it is a one-time setup step before your first capture.
+Recordy captures through ScreenCaptureKit, which macOS gates behind the system Screen Recording permission.
+The first time you try to record, macOS prompts you to grant access under System Settings, Privacy and Security, Screen Recording.
+Until that is granted, the system hands no screen content to the app, so it is a one-time step before your first capture.

 Usage

 Launch Recordy and you get a single window that doubles as the recording region.
-The recording button sits at the top of that window, so starting a capture is a matter of pressing it.
-Press stop and the recording is written out automatically as an MP4 to ~/Movies/Recordy/, named with the date and time of the capture.
-There is no save dialog to navigate and no export step to think about: stop means saved.
+The record button sits at the top of that window, so starting a capture is a matter of pressing it.
+Press stop and the recording is written automatically as an MP4 to ~/Movies/Recordy/, named with the date and time of the capture.
+There is no save dialog and no export step: stop means saved.

 Before you record, set the three knobs to taste: